Pop music band Faridkot’s new EP ’Ibtida’ interview: ‘The term ‘indie music’ doesn’t stand true anymore, it is just mainstream music’

-Ahead of the release of their latest EP ‘Ibtida’, mid-day.com spoke to Faridkot’s Inderjeet Singh, fondly known as IP Singh, and Rajashri Sanyal to know more about their new music.
+Ahead of the release of their latest EP ‘Ibtida’, mid-day.com spoke to Faridkot’s IP Singh and Rajarshi Sanyal to know more about their new music.
 They also dwell on the evolution of their music, the changing face of the music industry and their collaboration with Jubin Nautiyal and Raghav Chaitanya

-Faridkot's Inderjeet Singh and Rajashri Sanyal have released five songs as a part of the new EP 'Ibtida'.
+Faridkot's IP Singh and Rajarshi Sanyal have released five songs as a part of the new EP 'Ibtida'.
 Photo Courtesy: Faridkot

 “There is a Punjabi song with sitar in it.
-I don’t think anybody has done that before,” says Rajashri Sanyal, one half of Indian pop music band Faridkot.
-Regaling us with their new music, the band is setv to release their third album a decade after ‘Phir Se?’ in 2014 and ‘Ek’ in 2011.
+I don’t think anybody has done that before,” says Rajarshi Sanyal, one half of Indian pop music band Faridkot.
+Regaling us with their new music, the band is set to release their third album a decade after ‘Phir Se?’ in 2014 and ‘Ek’ in 2011.

 Like all good things, their new EP ‘Ibtida’, showcases their evolution as singers and musicians.
 It is also what they are counting on, in what could be considered as new beginnings for them.
 For starters, the former Delhi-based band, which was formed in 2008, now calls Mumbai their home and is loving every moment of making music here.